 The measures we have put in place are as follows:

-- We continue to find ourselves in an unprecedented time as we come together to fight two public health crises simultaneously — an opioid epidemic and the global coronavirus pandemic — and we will continue to ensure that every effort we make is done to strengthen and improve the lives and communities of those we serve.
+We continue to find ourselves in an unprecedented time as we come together to fight two public health crises simultaneously — an opioid crisis and the global coronavirus pandemic — and we will continue to ensure that every effort we make is done to strengthen and improve the lives and communities of those we serve.

 To our patients and their families: we encourage you to join us in these efforts by speaking with your counselor or calling your local center before stopping in.
 We will continue to share updates on our website and social media as the situation evolves.
 Please also see below for responses to some of the most frequently asked questions we’ve received.